mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 * Customers that opt-out of Online Internet Security have high churn. **Inform customers without online security of the dangers of getting hacked and how our solutions provides a superior defense.
 Offer one-time upgrades.**
 * Customers with <6 month tenure have high churn. **Incentivize 6-month bill. _"Stay for 6-months and the 7th month is on us!" _**

-## How to learn exploratory data analysis (EDA)?
+## How to learn exploratory data analysis (EDA) for FREE?

 You guessed it.
-I have a full section in my R Cheat Sheet.
+I have a full Exploratory (EDA) section in my R Cheat Sheet.

 Head to [Page 3 of my R Cheat Sheet](https://www.business-science.io/r-cheatsheet).
 You'll see `correlationfunnel` and a bunch of other go-to packages for hacking exploratory data analysis.